Preparation time: 20 min.

 It depends on the vegetable whether you have to peel it or not.
 Cut away any root or stem parts.
 You can use those for vegetable stock.

-A “classical” julienne cut is about 2 inch (5 cm) long and very thin, about 1/8 inch (1/3 cm) thick.
+A “classical” julienne cut is about 2 inches (5 cm) long and very thin, about 1/8 inch (1/3 cm) thick.
 But you can vary the size, it depends on the type of vegetable you use and the type of dish.
 If you cut the zucchini very thin they will fall apart.
 For certain regional Mediterranean dishes I use a broader cut, it preserves the dish’s authenticity.
 Use a very sharp non-serrated knife and start cutting.

 - 2 medium sized zucchinis cut in half and then into 1/8 inch (1/3 cm) strips